ignacio-flores/bfmcorr/README.md

 ## Documentation

-For technical details about the methodology, see the paper [“The Weight of the Rich: Improving Surveys Using Tax Data”, WID.world Working Paper 2018/12](https://wid.world/document/the-weight-of-the-rich-improving-surveys-using-tax-data-wid-world-working-paper-2018-12/).
+For technical details about the methodology, see the paper [“The Weight of the Rich: Improving Surveys Using Tax Data”, in the Journal of Economic Inequality](https://link.springer.com/article/10.1007/s10888-021-09509-3).

 For the description of the command, type `help bfmcorr`.
 For the description of postestimation tools, type `help postbfm`.
+For simulating income distributions and draw biased samples, type `bfmtoy`.

 ## Example